-Check that <- is always used for assignment.
+Check that the specified operator is used for assignment.

 Usage